turnerrainer/articles/Medium/Keeping-business-and-technical-decisions-separated.md

-# Keeping business and technical decisions separated
+# Why Bürokratt keeps business goals and technical developments separated

 > _This is an article of a series covering the business decisions of Bürokratt's not so common development practices_